Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: APPENDIX

 \textbf{4) Cascaded edge and vertex (EV, VE) diffraction} The double-edge diffraction described above assumes edges of infinite length; however, in discretized meshes, mixed edge–vertex (EV) and vertex–edge (VE) interactions become significant for the shadow region modeling (and vertex-vertex interactions to a smaller extent, which are not considered in this work).

-These interactions are constructed by sequentially applying edge and vertex diffraction coefficients.
-Since no exact solution is available in the literature, a simple cascading of the corresponding diffraction mechanisms is applied as
+These mixed diffraction interactions are usually neglected in standard RT tools, since no exact solution is available in the literature.
+However, in the present work we present a heuristic solution, as described in the following.
+First of all, a simple cascading of the corresponding diffraction coefficients is applied as:

 where $T_{EV}(a, b, c, w)$ is the resulting transition function.

 The transition function $T_{EV}$ cannot be obtained by a simple cascading of the respective edge and vertex transition functions; they have to be appropriately adjusted.
 For the EV case, let $a$ denote the edge parameter, $b$ and $c$ the vertex parameters, and $w$ the same parameter as in the double-edge formulation.
 To account for transition-region behavior, the following approximations are applied: